bra1nDump/kill-my-mac/readme.md

 # Later:
 - Package with Homebrew tap
-- Allow configuring sleep time
+- Allow configuring sleep time - will need to symlink the cli bash script that will update the configurations so its accessible from anywhere

 - [better onboarding / configuration experience]
 - Once installed do the setup with